-Wonder Woman banned by Lebanon over Israeli lead Gal Gadot - BBC News
+Lebanon bans Wonder Woman over Israel star

 As news of a possible ban spread, Lebanese users on social media site Reddit said publicity for the movie had been high.

-"I am Lebanese and I'm seeing adds for WW everywhere in Beirut.
+"I am Lebanese and I'm seeing ads for WW everywhere in Beirut.
 Pretty much everyone of my friends want to see it.
 This is just a vocal minority [against it]," one user wrote.

 Ms Galdot has previously appeared as Wonder Woman in 2016's Batman v Superman, which was shown in Lebanese cinemas.